ivuorinen/starred/README.md

 ## Jupyter Notebook

-- [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI is a production-ready Multi AI Agents framework, designed to create AI Agents to automate and solve problems ranging from simple tasks to complex challenges.
-It provides a low-code solution to streamline the building and management of multi-agent LLM systems, emphasising simplicity, customisation, and effective human-agent collaboration.
 - [elastic/examples](https://github.com/elastic/examples) - Home for Elasticsearch examples available to everyone.
 It's a great way to get started.
 - [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos
 - [microsoft/AI-For-Beginners](https://github.com/microsoft/AI-For-Beginners) - 12 Weeks, 24 Lessons, AI for All!